vuldb/cyber_threat_intelligence/Black KingDom/README.md

 These countries are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with Black KingDom:

 * US
-* ES
+* RU
-* CN
+* SV
 * ...

-There are 25 more country items available.
+There are 1 more country items available.
 Please use our online service to access the data.

 ## IOC - Indicator of Compromise